TiagoOliveiraa/tiagooliveiraa/README.md

 Stay tune for updates, since i will put here all my projects. 😅

-Objectives for 2022/2023:
+🏁 Objectives for 2022/2023:

-🐍 Learn Python
+🐍 Learn Python ✔️*

 Create Projects with Python:
- - Telegram Assistant;
+ - Telegram Assistant; ✔️
  - League Of Legends Discord Bot.

-🦎 Learn Django
+🦎 Learn Django ✔️*

 Create Projects with Django:
  - ToDoApp with team tasks;
  - A website to publish my discord bot;
  - Simple eCommerce Website.

+ \*Learning new things everyday